 To be useful, that's the aim of this website, the tyres are separated according to the different FJ models rims.

-There are not too much availability, less even with the obsolescence of the front AV45 Azaro ST, that could be combined with the Avon Ultra XD or with too disappeared of the Avon line, AV46 ST rear.
+There are not too much availability, less even with the obsolescence of the front AV45 Azaro ST, that could be combined with the Avon Ultra XD or with the AV46 ST rear, too disappeared from the Avon line.

 PIRELLI SPORT DEMON: very popular these here in Spain because are relatively cheap and are widely available, I've riding different FJs with a couple of these fitted, last time in my summer 2017 purchased 1TX.

 Excellent tyres, but in 1.986, 30 years ago, and fitted in my RD 350, with only 60 CV and 100 kg less weight.

 These Pirelli are ABSOLUTELY INADMISSIBLE FITTING, flexing the tyre wall merely giving medium throttle even having the bike straight, and amplifying each white line, longitudinal slope, irregularity and bump of the tarmac, more so the more worn the tyres are, making the riding dangerous in several moments.

 After only 3.000 km. and in spite of riding on cold weather on 2.017 summer with my just purchased 1TX, the tyres overheated on my long, fast habitual journeys, crystallizing and transforming onto hard black rocks.
 Yes, like stones.
 If the weather would have been hot, as normal in Mainland Spain on July, I think the tyres would have disintegrated, throwing pieces of rubber all around.
 DANGEROUS TYRES.
 DONT FIT THOSE IN ANY CIRCUMSTANCE